asifpy/landlord/README.md

 Modern property management tool for landlords, property managers, and renters.
 It allows landlords to track thier buildings, apartments and tenants information in way much better way.

+This is a work-in-progress code branch of landlord.

 **Stack**
 * An enterprise class database: [Postgresql](https://www.postgresql.org/)
 * Backend: [Django REST Framework](http://www.django-rest-framework.org/)